Medically reviewed by

-Cognitive-Behavioral Therapy for Insomnia (CBT-i): A first-line therapeutic approach that consists of 5 straightforward modules, namely stimulus control therapy, sleep restriction therapy, cognitive restructuring therapy, relaxation therapies, and sleep hygiene.
+Cognitive-Behavioral Therapy for Insomnia (CBT-i): A first-line therapeutic approach that consists of 5 modules, namely stimulus control therapy, sleep restriction therapy, cognitive restructuring therapy, relaxation therapies, and sleep hygiene.
 The components of sleep hygiene include:

 - Creating an ideal sleep environment

 - Refraining from stimulating drinks or drugs at bedtime

 Medicinal Treatment: The choice of drug will depend on intrinsic factors like your age, comorbidities, and the side effect of drugs.
 Medications for sleeplessness include: